Indoor Air Quality7min read

 Consider your existing heating and cooling units

-Those who do not have central heating and cooling and rely on window unit air conditioners, baseboards, or other forms of heat should opt for a portable air purifier model for quick relief from wildfire smoke particles.
-Remember that even if there is no existing ductwork in your home, it is possible to install ductless HVAC systems with wildfire smoke air purifiers for a more powerful, whole-home option.
+If you don’t have central heating and cooling and rely on window unit air conditioners, baseboards, or other forms of heat, you can opt for a portable air purifier model for quick relief from wildfire smoke particles.
+Remember that even if there is no existing ductwork in your home, it is possible to install a ductless HVAC system with a whole-home air cleaner for a more powerful and effective way to protect your indoor air quality.

 Choose the right size wildfire smoke air purifier for your space